benwis/tower-governor/README.md

                 // this middleware goes above `GovernorLayer` because it will receive
                 // errors returned by `GovernorLayer`
                 .layer(HandleErrorLayer::new(|e: BoxError| async move {
-                    display_error(e)
+                    // Provided Error handling function to turn Errors into Responses
+                    // Feel free to write your own! display_error(e)
                 }))
                 .layer(GovernorLayer {